-- 1. This championship is to discover the best jumping horses in each age group of 4, 5, 6, & 7 year olds - 2.
-Promote the breeding of better jumping horses in New Zealand
+- 1. This championship is to discover the best jumping horses in each age group of 4-, 5-, 6-, & 7-year-olds. - 2.
+Promote the breeding of better jumping horses in New Zealand.

-- 1. During the championship week no other Premier jumping event may be held or at least not in the island where the championship is held. - The ESNZ Jumping Board will either appoint an Organising Committee and/or be responsible for the organising of the event.
+- 1. During the championship week no other Premier jumping event may be held or at least not in the island where the championship is held. - 2.
+The ESNZ Jumping Board will either appoint an Organising Committee and/or be responsible for the organising of the event.
 The Board may allocate the championship to an Organising Committee by the procedures stated in the General regulations and the General Conditions of these Special Regulations. - 3.
 The championships will not be held any earlier than November in any season. - 4.
-The championships will be held outdoors - 5.
+The championships will be held outdoors. - 5.
 The championship competitions will not be opened to horses other than those horses taking part in the championships. - 6.
-The schedule of competitions may include competitions for horses not taking part in the championships, but jumping board approval is required. - 7.
+The schedule of competitions may include competitions for horses not taking part in the championships but jumping board approval is required. - 7.
 All championship competitions must take place in the feature arena.

-- Horses - 1.1.
-To qualify for the four year old Young Horse Jumping Championship the horse must be four years old based on 1st August birth date. - 1.2.
-To qualify for the five year old Young Horse Jumping Championship the horse must be five years old based on 1st August birth date. - 1.3.
-To qualify for the six year old Young Horse Jumping Championship the horse must be six years old based on a 1st August birth date.
+- 1. Horses - 1.1.
+To qualify for the four-year-old Young Horse Jumping Championship the horse must be four years old based on 1st August birth date. - 1.2.
+To qualify for the five-year-old Young Horse Jumping Championship the horse must be five years old based on 1st August birth date. - 1.3.
+To qualify for the six-year-old Young Horse Jumping Championship the horse must be six years old based on a 1st August birth date.

-1.4.
-To qualify for the seven year old Young Horse Jumping Championship the horse must be seven years old based on 1st August birth date.

-2. Age and Breeding.
+- 1.4.
+To qualify for the seven-year-old Young Horse Jumping Championship the horse must be seven years old based on 1st August birth date. - 2.
+Age and Breeding. - 2.1.

-- 2.1.
 The person responsible for a horse taking part in the Series must be able to produce proof of age from the breeder or a veterinarian.
 In case of discrepancy, the breeder's information will be definitive. - 2.2.
-Competitors must present their horses IP to the Ground Jury of the competition.
-If their IP does not include proof of age and Sire, Dam and Sire of Dam as a minimum, in the absence of a dispensation from ESNZ, they will not be allowed to start in the Championships.
+Competitors must have their horses IP available for the Ground Jury of the competition.
+If their IP does not include proof of age and Sire, Dam and Sire of Dam as a minimum,-they will not be allowed to start in the Championships.